 The emotional punch of the past two previous records is still present – the duet with The Weeknd on ‘Off The Table’ is low-key, focused on the pair’s vocals.
 The quirky string arrangements of ‘My Hair’ and ‘Love Language’ are different from anything Grande’s done before, and there’s a lovely coda on the latter.
 There’s plenty of accomplished R&B/pop, like the title track and the closing ‘POV’.

-Positions feels a little low key after a run of block-busting albums from Grande, but it’s still an enjoyable collection of songs with few obvious weak points.
+Positions is relatively low key after a run of block-busting albums from Grande, but it’s still an enjoyable collection of songs with few obvious weak points.

 Ten Best Ariana Grande Songs

 No Tears Left To Cry